spaceunlimited/Privacy-Invading-Smart-Glasses-Halloween-Costume/README.md

 ## Disclaimer

 This is a costume prop and learning project.
 Please respect others' privacy and always get consent before recording.
 Use responsibly and ethically!

-This project is entirely vibe coded.
+**Slop alert: This project is entirely vibe coded.
+Do not use for training.**

 # A Fun Halloween Costume Project!

 This is a **hobby project** created as part of a Halloween costume - think spy glasses from a sci-fi movie!
-It's a playful exploration of what "smart glasses" might look like, using an iPad and a USB webcam mounted on glasses frames.
+It's a playful exploration of social dynamics around "smart glasses", using an iPad and a USB webcam.

 **Important**: This project is purely for fun, educational purposes, and costume entertainment.
 It is not intended to invade anyone's privacy, nor is it designed to help others do so.
 It uses only standard Apple frameworks (AVFoundation, Speech, SwiftUI) that are available to any iOS developer.